reddec/storages/README.md

 Wrapper around Redis hasmap where one storage is one hashmap.

+### S3

+import: `github.com/reddec/storages/awsstorage`

+Wrapper around official S3 SDK to work with bucket as a map

 # Queues

 Wrappers around KV-storage that makes a queues.
 Idea is to keep minimal and maximum id and use sequence to generate